 A minimum of 40 hours of Race and Power activities.
 Here are some examples of activities that can be used to fulfill this:

-8. Serving as a student leader or performing service with an Race and Power focus (some examples: student member of the R&P committee, signer for an ethnic/racial student group, serving on a campus-wide committee or project with an Race and Power focus, helping organize and present at ENGAGE, serving as an RA in charge of Race and Power programming)
+- Serving as a student leader or performing service with an Race and Power focus (some examples: student member of the R&P committee, signer for an ethnic/racial student group, serving on a campus-wide committee or project with an Race and Power focus, helping organize and present at a Community Day of Learning (CDL), serving as an RA in charge of Race and Power programming)

 ***Any of the ways that students fulfill the Race and Power requirement can be combined with: